 Although the camp and hostel residents spent most of their time working in accordance with their employment obligations, outside working hours the Ukrainians, especially where they lived in large numbers, organised a wide range of educational, cultural and recreational activities.
 In particular, they ran English language courses and held lectures on Ukrainian history and current affairs, maintained libraries and reading rooms, published news sheets, organised choral, folk dance, drama and instrumental groups, practised traditional Ukrainian folk arts (embroidery, wood carving, etc.) and engaged in various sports (football, volleyball, table tennis, chess, etc.).
 Choirs and dance groups gave concerts in their own and other camps and hostels, and also to local British audiences.
 Sports teams competed against other camps and hostels and in local amateur leagues.
 To a large extent the activities were continuations of, or similar to, those which the Ukrainians had engaged in before coming to the UK: in the Rimini POW camp in the case of the former Galicia Division personnel, and in displaced persons camps in the case of the EVWs recruited from continental Europe.
 In particular, the Burlaka, Slavuta and Dnipro choirs from Rimini, as well as the Rimini camp theatre group, continued to perform after arriving in the UK.

 Committees were formed to oversee the organisation and running of the activities.
-These usually consisted of the more active and nationally conscious of the residents, including many who, on arrival in the UK, were already members of organisations such as the Ukrainian Youth Association or the Plast Ukrainian Scouting Organisation, or of various Ukrainian émigré political parties.
+These usually consisted of the more active and nationally conscious of the residents, including many who, on arrival in the UK, were already members of organisations such as the Ukrainian Youth Association or the Plast Ukrainian Scouting Organisation, or of various Ukrainian émigré political organisations.
 Visits were occasionally made by representatives of the Central Ukrainian Relief Bureau (to the end of 1947) and the Association of Ukrainians in Great Britain (AUGB).
 In addition to providing information and advice concerning living in the UK, these organisations gave other types of practical support by, for example, helping to resolve welfare issues, organising the delivery of Ukrainian books and newspapers, and facilitating visits by Ukrainian priests to conduct church services and provide pastoral care.
 Many of the Ukrainians began to join the AUGB and establish branches of the Association in the camps and hostels (by the end of 1949 there were 242 AUGB branches, each consisting of 12 or more members, and a further 116 smaller groups).
 The AUGB branch committees gradually took over the running of much of the activity described above.
 Other organisations which were active in the camps and hostels included the Ukrainian Youth Association in Great Britain, the Plast Ukrainian Scouting Organisation in Great Britain, and later the Association of Ukrainian Former Combatants in Great Britain and the Federation of Ukrainians in Great Britain.
 Also active were various Ukrainian émigré political parties and organisations.
 After the closing of the hostels in the 1950s and the migration of most of the Ukrainians to towns and cities, the educational, cultural and other activities were continued in community centres which began to be acquired by the AUGB and other organisations.

 Although there is now little trace of the camps and hostels themselves, still in use near Lockerbie in Scotland is a hut converted into a chapel by former Galicia Division personnel at Hallmuir Camp, and near Mylor Bridge in Cornwall there is a roadside memorial in the form of a cross built by Ukrainian EVWs from a nearby hostel.